 - Students can fulfill many of the other Foundations requirements by completing requirements for their major and/or minor.
 For example,

 - As a Music major or minor, a student would be able to fulfill all or part of the following requirements: F2, F3, F5, F9.

 - As a Political Science major, a student would be able to fulfill all or part of the following requirements: F2, F8, F11.

 - Many of the other Foundation requirements can be fulfilled as a student pursues current interests and explores other areas of interest.
 Students should be encouraged to choose their courses on the basis of interests, curiosity, and long-term plans.
-Chances are good that in doing so, they will satisfy a Foundations requirement or two.

 May a course fulfill more than one Foundation requirement?

 - Yes.
 A single course may fulfill up to two Foundation requirements.
 As an example, Art 151 Survey of Western Art fulfills both F3 (Historical Forces) and F5 (Artistic Expression).

 - There is no limit on the number of times a student may “double dip” to fulfill foundation requirements.